 "Our project management gave our client peace of mind that they had experienced contractors on site to ensure that the project was successfully and safely carried out.
 We were able to highlight equipment that was not performing to the correct standard and were able to change them and as a result improve the site’s safety and reliability."

 After carrying out an arc flash study at this pharmaceutical plant, we were tasked with project managing the arc flash mitigation measures that needed to be implemented.
-The mitigation measures were required due to the limitation of some devices to clear an arcing fault in a sufficient time to reduce the prospective incident energy to within acceptable levels.
+The mitigation measures were required due to the limitation of some of the protective devices; the devices were unable to clear the calculated arcing fault in a sufficient time and hence reduce the prospective incident energy to within acceptable levels.
 Safety is imperative to the company and the reduction of high prospective incident energy levels was a key target that needed to be met.

 We took charge and managed the progress of the project on site, ensuring that each mitigation procedure was implemented correctly.
 In some locations, this involved the installation of new trip units to allow enhanced protection on site while maintaining reliability.
 Each protection device that required setting changes also had to undergo injection testing and maintenance to ensure devices were reliable and can provide the selectivity that the client’s electrical network requires.

 We managed the reconfiguration of the CHP zone of protection.
 This was carried out by investigating the current configuration and providing an additional function to isolate the CHP in fault conditions.
 While testing we identified protection devices that were not performing to the standard required.
 We were able to replace the malfunctioning devices and improve the site’s safety and reliability as a result.